 In a direct photoemission spectroscopy experiment, an electron is emitted from a sample due to the absorption of a photon (see Fig. 3.1).
 The absorbed photon excites the electron, which can escape only from a depth on the order of nanometers, so that it is the surface layer which is analyzed.
 By measuring the kinetic energy of the photoemitted electron, we obtain information on the electronic properties of the system.
-In an independent-particle (IP) picture (like DFT Kohn-Sham equations), the kinetic energy of the emitted electron gives the energy $\epsilon_i^{\rm IP}$ of the state the electron was occupying before the interaction with the photon.
+In an independent-particle (IP) picture (like Kohn-Sham equations in DFT), the kinetic energy of the emitted electron gives the energy $\epsilon_i^{\rm IP}$ of the state the electron was occupying before interacting with the photon.
 In the photoemission spectrum, if the weakly interacting picture is almost valid, this should give rise to a delta peak at this energy.
-In real experiments, however, the actual spectra are much more complex than a series of delta peaks at energies $\epsilon_i^{-1}$ .
+In real experiments, however, the actual spectra are much more complex than a series of delta peaks centered at energies ε_i^{1} .

 Indeed, experimental photoemission spectra reveal peaks that are shifted, renormalized, and broadened (thus having a finite width) compared to the IP ones.
-This is due to the many-body interactions within the system, not captured by the almost IP approach, which results in what are known as quasi-particle (QP) peaks.
+This is due to the many-body interactions within the system, not captured by the IP approach, which results in what are known as quasi-particle (QP) peaks.
 To put it simple, the emitted electron leaves a hole behind in its previous state, causing the remaining electrons to relax and screen the newly-created positive charge.
-This excited state has a finite lifetime, which is inversely related to the width of the QP peak: a delta peak (zero width) corresponds to an infinite lifetime (as in the ideal IP picture), whereas a broader peak indicates stronger many-body effects and a shorter lifetime.
-Therefore, the width of the QP peak provides a measure of the interactions due to the presence of a hole: electrons of higher energy tend to fill the hole, reflecting the system's instability.
+This excited state2 has a finite lifetime, which is inversely related to the width of the QP peak: a delta peak (zero width) corresponds to an infinite lifetime (as in the ideal IP picture), whereas a broader peak indicates stronger many-body effects and a shorter lifetime.
+Therefore, the width of the QP peak provides a measure of the interaction due to the presence of a hole: electrons with higher energies tend to fill the hole, reflecting the system's instability.

-&lt;sup>1Real photoemission spectra exhibit additional features, called satellites, which are due to the many-body nature of the problem and are attributed to other excitations in the system induced by the absorbed photon.
-However, this part will not be discuss in the present thesis.
+1Real photoemission spectra exhibit additional features, called satellites, which are due to the many-body nature of the problem and are attributed to other excitations in the system induced by the absorbed photon.
+However, this part will not be discussed in the present thesis.

-The N-electron system, originally in its ground state $|\Psi_0^N\rangle$ with total energy $E_0^N$ , is now excited to a state with N-1 electrons, $|\Psi_i^{N-1}\rangle$ with energy $E_i^{N-1}$ , where i stands for the single-particle state where the hole was created.
+The N-electron system, originally in its ground state $|\Psi_0^N\rangle$ with total energy E_0^N , is now excited to a state with N-1 electrons, $|\Psi_i^{N-1}\rangle$ with energy E_i^{N-1} , where i stands for the single-particle state where the hole was created.

-Figure 3.1: Photoemission (a) and inverse photoemission (b) experiments.
-The electron kinetic energy out of the material and its energy level in the material are marked as $E_k$ and $E_i$ respectively.
-The energy of the absorbed (a), emitted (b) photon is $h\nu$ .
+Figure 3.1: Direct (a) and inverse (b) photoemission experiments.
+The electron kinetic energy out of the material and its energy level in the material are marked as $E{\rm k}$ and $E{\rm i}$ respectively.
+The energy of the absorbed (a), emitted (b) photon is $h\nu$.